 - Having a "first aid” response that might precede a more comprehensive mitigation strategy as part of the overall response plan

 - A first-aid response would primarily require identifying, protecting, or isolating our most critical infrastructure, resources, and assets.

 Finally, we should avoid unnecessary overhead as much as possible.
 Every part of the plan should be straightforward and directly relevant to the resolution of the incident.
 Ultimately, the sooner we respond to a crisis, the faster we can resolve it and incur less damage.

 A well thought out plan needs the right integration tool to ensure a smooth process.
 Even the most thorough plans can be useless if you don’t have the method to communicate efficiently across different teams.

 Ideally, you want a tool that is integrated with your security solution, so everyone, no matter their role, is notified of an event at the same time.
 Trend Micro Cloud One™ is a security services platform comprised of seven solutions.

 By leveraging a platform, you gain visibility across all your security needs, from file storage, to compliance, to open source code.
 And, if any of the solutions detect and potential attack, they all integrate with your communication tool of choice to push notifications.
 Think of Trend Micro Cloud One as your one-stop-shop for all your modern cloud app needs, including efficient, integrated communication tools.

-Integrated communication is necessary to prevent communication silos in organizations with cross-functional teams.
+Integrated communication is necessary to prevent communication silos in organisations with cross-functional teams.
 Integrated communication is vital for timely and efficient remediation during security incidents.
-To do it right, we need best-in-class tooling integration and a conflict resolution plan that is transparent to every organization member, straightforward to implement, and efficient.
+To do it right, we need best-in-class tooling integration and a conflict resolution plan that is transparent to every organisation member, straightforward to implement, and efficient.